Table of Contents Show

 The Best Way to Protect YourselfThe Best Way to Protect Yourself

-While the information we covered will help you avoid many scams, navigating through New York City real estate listings to find the right one can still be very challenging and stressful.
-If you want to eliminate as many of the obstacles from this process as possible, we would recommend using a reputable licensed real estate agent.
+While the information we covered will help you avoid many scams, navigating New York City real estate listings to find the right one can still be very challenging and stressful.
+If you want to eliminate as many obstacles from this process as possible, we recommend using a reputable licensed real estate agent.

 More Scams to Look Out ForMore Scams to Look Out For

-Being in the middle of one of the biggest rental booms in New York City adds to the already intimidating and stressful process of apartment hunting.
+Being in the middle of one of the biggest and most active rental markets is already an intimidating and stressful apartment hunting process.
 Because of this high demand, renters are not only jumping at “the perfect apartment,” but scams are quickly becoming popular.
-It is imperative to keep your wits about you and to keep an eye out for these threats.
+It is imperative to keep your wits about you and keep an eye out for these threats.

 According to a Forbes article, 90 percent of people start their rental search online.
 In online scams, the con person will swipe a listing, re-post it on another site such as craigslist and pose as the agent.
-Signs of this scam include little time spent in the listed apartment, a vague contract with no copies, keys handed over before the security deposit and rental fee are paid, and cash is strongly preferred.
-These kinds of scams usually target 20-something-year-old women and those who find themselves in need of an apartment quickly.
+This scam’s signs include little time spent in the listed apartment, a vague contract with no copies, keys handed over before paying the security deposit and rental fee and strongly preferred cash.
+These scams usually target 20-something-year-old women and those who quickly find themselves needing an apartment.